zv4whq4v77-wq/retail-transaction-calculator/README.md

-# Python Cost Calculator
+# Retail Transaction Cost Calculator

-This project is a Python program that calculates the total cost of an item including tax and discounts.
+This project is a Python-based application that calculates the total cost of a purchase including tax and discounts.

 ## Features
 - Calculates total price with tax and discount
 - Uses functions for clean and reusable code
-- Demonstrates basic Python logic and arithmetic operations
+- Simulates real-world retail transactions

 ## Technologies Used
 - Python

 ## Purpose
-Built to practice real-world transaction calculations and strengthen programming skills.
+This project was built to practice programming logic and simulate real-world transaction calculations using Python.